Squad-BrickCarriers/CS35L_SquadBrickCarriers-Final-Project/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory client/ **and** server/, you should run:

+### `npm install`
+Install dependencies.

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+For backend the port is 8000 instead of 3000

 The page will reload when you make changes.\
 You may also see any lint errors in the console.